viniciushisao/hf-challenge/README.md

 1. Test are written in Espresso.
 You can find then in test folder.
 1. The project build is gradle.
 1. I did not make too many tests on UI.
 It means if some data comes very different then the sample it may crash the UI.
+1. I took a look into the actual application and what I tried is to make something different in terms of UI

 ## Personal